jesusprubio/up/README.md

 ## Use

-:pencil: Please visit [the full documentation](https://docs.rs/online) if you want to learn the details.
+📝 Please visit [the full documentation](https://docs.rs/online) if you want to learn the details.

 <!-- cargo-sync-readme start -->